 Location and opening times: Paseo de las Delicias, s/n, 41013 | Monday – Sunday 8.00 – 22.00

-The Archaeological Museum houses ruins from the Moorish Medina Azahara (from the nearby city of Cordoba), as well as sculptures of Hadrian and Trojan.
+The building’s exterior is beautiful, it was built as part of the 1929 Ibero-American Expo and houses Roman relics found locally and from further afar.
+The Archaeological Museum also contains ruins from the Moorish Medina Azahara (from the nearby city of Cordoba), as well as sculptures of Hadrian and Trojan.

 Location and opening times: Plaza América, 51, 41013 | Monday Closed | Tuesday – Sunday 9.00 – 15.00